 The College has adopted a policy to utilize a spending rate up to 5.5 percent of the trailing 12-quarter moving average of the fund's marketable securities.
-For the years ended June 30, 2011 and 2010, the College used a rate of 4.5 percent.
+For the year ended June 30, 2012, the College used a rate of 4.5 percent.
 The College has established an unrestricted endowment fund balance that meets or exceeds any deficiencies in donor-restricted endowments.